Mercy-class hospital ship: Missions

 Stationed in San Diego, California, Mercy primarily operates in the Pacific and Indian Oceans.
 Her inaugural mission in 1987, was a humanitarian cruise to the Philippines and South Pacific.
 Her first military mission was serving coalition troops in the First Gulf War.
 The first disaster relief came in the wake of the 2004 tsunami as Operation Unified Assistance.
 Her latest was in 2013, when she came to the aid of the Philippines, and other nations in the aftermath of Typhoon Haiyan.

 Stationed out of Norfolk, Virginia, Comfort operates primarily in the Caribbean and Latin America.
 Her first mission was a combat one: serving coalition troops off the coast of Kuwait, during Operation Desert Storm.
 Her first humanitarian missions both happened in 1994, helping Haitian and Cuban immigrants looking to come to America.
-In the aftermath of 9/11, Comfort was activated and sent to Manhattan, to provide medical and mental health services.
+In the aftermath of September 11 attacks, Comfort was activated and sent to Manhattan, to provide medical and mental health services.
 Comfort headed into combat again for Operation Iraqi Freedom.
 In 2005, she was back saving American citizens following the devastation of Hurricane Katrina.
 In 2010, she undertook another disaster relief mission, in response to an earthquake in Haiti.
-In May 2015, Comfort was in Kingston, Jamaica, providing medical services including optometry, dentistry, general medical, women’s health, pediatrics, and pharmacy.
-The Jamaica leg was part of ‘Continuing Promise’, a nearly six-month humanitarian mission across the Caribbean region.
+In May 2015, Comfort was in Kingston, Jamaica.
 Once again in 2017, Comfort was deployed to aid American citizens in Puerto Rico after Hurricane Maria.

 In March 2020, the ships were deployed to aid in the fight against the coronavirus pandemic.
-Both ships will function as trauma centers at currently-disused cruise ship terminals in San Pedro and Manhattan.
-This will enable nearby hospitals to free up beds for coronavirus patients.
-On April 21st, Governor Cuomo told President Trump that Comfort was no longer needed in New York.
+Both ships were to function as trauma centers at erstwhile-disused cruise ship terminals in San Pedro and Manhattan.
+This, at that time, would have been expected to have enabled nearby hospitals to have freed up beds for coronavirus patients.
+On 21 April, Governor Cuomo told President Trump that Comfort was no longer needed in New York.
 While docked in the city, she treated 182 patients.

 Criticism

-The Mercy-class ships are large, with 1,000 beds, and can receive up to 200 patients a day.
-They are stable platforms suitable for performing most surgical procedures in various sea conditions.
-However, the main points of criticism of these ships are: